Frederick Law Olmsted Documentary Editing Project

 - Laura Roper Correspondence Files

 To memorialize this important documentary editing project and recognize the achievements of its founding editor, generous family and friends have donated funds towards the Charles Capen McLaughlin Endowed Fund which will support the preservation of the collection, related programming, and the ongoing work of the University Archives.
-For information on how you can support this collection, please contact Jennifer McMillan at (202) 885-3199.
+For information on how you can support this collection, please contact Nicole Weaver at (202) 885-3199.